WojtekKamilowski/CI_PP4_MPN/README.md

 - Find social media of the website to find more content about saving food and network with other users.

 ### Business Owner Goals
+- Allow users to organize information about stored food in storagespaces
+-

 [Back to Table Of Contents](#table-of-contents)